tarides/opam-monorepo/RELEASING.md

 - The duniverse folder is in our `.gitignore` and can't be added without it
 - We want all of the duniverse folder to be included.
-It happens that files that are included in tarballs are generated and otherwise gitignored in some projects meaning a regular git add could take the subdir `.gitignore` and exclude those files.
+It happens that files that are included in tarballs are generated and otherwise gitignored in some projects meaning a regular git add could evaluate nested `.gitignore` and exclude those files.

 ### Preparing the opam file